coreos/fedora-coreos-streams/.github/ISSUE_TEMPLATE/stable.md

 Using the [the build browser for the `stable` stream](https://builds.coreos.fedoraproject.org/browser?stream=stable):

-- Verify that the parent commit and version match the previous `stable` release (in the future, we'll want to integrate this check in the release job)
+- Verify that the parent version match the previous `stable` release (in the future, we'll want to integrate this check in the release job)
     - [ ] x86_64
     - [ ] aarch64
     - [ ] ppc64le